 ① Upping Happy

 What if we flipped the ratios?
-What if we up the time doing what we love, what we are passionate about, and what makes us happy?
+What if we focused more on doing what we love, what we are passionate about, and what makes us happy?
 According to the 80/20 rule, we don’t even have to be spending 80% of our time on enjoyable activities to derive an exponential amount of joy and pleasure.

 The thing is – when people are happy, they are more creative, more productive, more inspired.
 It is a two-way propagating cycle.
 Doing what people are passionate really stacks up points on their wellness card.